What is the difference between Promise race and any methods with examples

 result p1 success

-• One of the promises is resolved
+• Case 2: One of the promises resolved When one of the promises is resolved:

 Promise.any([